allenea/PyDatPicture/README.md

 # 5 PRIVACY

 I don't trust those online websites that say they'll what PyDatPicture does for you.
 First they just aren't simple to use and second I don't want to give some random website my pictures.
-Other tools to extract metadata from pictures aren't this simple to use or make it this easy to map the data.
-But with PyDatPicture you control your data, who has access to it, and it's an easy tool to use.
+Other tools to extract metadata from pictures aren't this simple to use or make it this easy to map the data. **But with PyDatPicture you control your data, who has access to it, and it's an easy tool to use.**

 # 6 ACKNOWLEDGEMENTS

 Please acknowledge Eric Allen and PyDatPicture in any work that is not for personal use.
 Not bad for a meteorologist who coded this in about a week and a half, eh?
-Two weeks start to finish since I had the idea of mapping my travels in GIS.
 Spread the word about this program.
 Use #PyDatPicture in any social media posts where you are sharing maps of your travels.

 **“Travel makes one modest.
 You see what a tiny place you occupy in the world.” -Gustav Flaubert**